 The roles of hospital and community pharmacists will be explained in detail.
 Students will be trained to check prescriptions thoroughly and to prevent medication errors.
-Emphasis will be placed on therapeutic uses of drugs, abnormal doses, drug-drug interactions and contraindications.
-Issues related to medication adherence will be emphasized.
+Emphasis will be placed on therapeutic uses of drugs, abnormal doses, drug-drug interactions, and contraindications.
+Issues related to medication adherence will be emphasised.
 The general structure of a community pharmacy including benchmarking requirements will be discussed.
 Measures to encourage the general public on self-care will be provided.
 Screening tests such as blood glucose tests will be explained.
 Some common minor health ailments and general principles of responding to symptoms in a community pharmacy will be discussed.
-Methods of counselling and interactions between a pharmacist with patients and doctors will be emphasized through role-play.
+Methods of counselling and interactions between a pharmacist with patients and doctors will be emphasised through role-play.

-- 1) British National Formulary (BNF), British Medical Association, 2014 atau edisi terbaru. - 2) USP-DI Vol. I Information for the Health Care Provider, Pennyslvania, The United States Pharmacopoeia Convention, Inc, edisi terbaru. - 3) Blenkinsopp A and Paxton P. Symptoms in the Pharmacy: A Guide to the Management of Common Illness, Blackwell Scientific Publications, 2009. - 4) Handbook of Nonprescription Drugs, American Pharmacists Association, new edition. - 5) MIMS, CMPMedica Pacific Ltd., Malaysia, 2014 or new edition. - 6) Waterfield J. Community Pharmacy Handbook.
+- 1) British National Formulary (BNF), British Medical Association, 2014, or later edition. - 2) USP-DI Vol. I Information for the Health Care Provider, Pennyslvania, The United States Pharmacopoeia Convention, Inc, or later edition. - 3) Blenkinsopp A and Paxton P. Symptoms in the Pharmacy: A Guide to the Management of Common Illness, Blackwell Scientific Publications, 2009. - 4) Handbook of Nonprescription Drugs, American Pharmacists Association, or later edition. - 5) MIMS, CMPMedica Pacific Ltd., Malaysia, 2014, or later edition. - 6) Waterfield J. Community Pharmacy Handbook.
 Pharmaceutical Press, London, 2008. - 7) Drug Information Handbook.
-Lexi-Comp's Clinical Reference Library 2014 or new edition.
+Lexi-Comp's Clinical Reference Library 2014, or later edition.